There’s something that’s making us lose touch with reality;

 As day turns to night and another evening passes by,In which our deepest thought was which angle to shoot the sunset from-

 Completely forgetting about the One who made that sunset come.
+We say we’re intellectuals, more than the people before our times,

 Yet we throw away our days watching YouTube videos and Vines.